-Figure 1: The zigzagging process until qualitative sampling adequacy engagement: at this stage, preparations for data analysis are made by series of performing coding, necessitates several factors such as open coding, theme development, and focused 3data display: the extracted categories, themes, and patterns are presented as data maps and conceptual frameworks in this step, 4- analysis development: to initiate and develop analyses based on the extracted categories and themes, and 5- typology: In the final step of the analysis, the researcher categorizes and ranks the patterns based on their differences and similarities (Figure 1) (Shariati Feizabadi & Zare, 2022).
+Figure 1: The zigzagging process until qualitative sampling adequacy

+Thematic analysis was employed in this study to analyze the content of interviews.
+This method focuses on the identification of patterns or themes in qualitative data to determine the pattern of meaning in a dataset.
+This study also used Sternberg's five-step model, which is as follows: 1- data management: to organize the selected articles and prepare them for analysis, 2data engagement: at this stage, the preparations for data analysis are made by performing series of а coding. which necessitates several factors such as open coding, theme development, and focused coding, 3data display: the extracted categories, themes, and patterns are presented as data maps and conceptual frameworks in this step, 4- analysis development: to initiate and develop analyses based on the extracted categories and themes, and 5- typology: In the final step of the analysis, the researcher categorizes and ranks the patterns based on their differences and similarities (Figure 1)

+(Shariati Feizabadi & Zare, 2022).
 In this study, the key concepts were extracted separately from each paper or interview after preparing and reading the text of the selected articles and interviews.
 The key concepts were then classified into secondary subcategories based on similarities and differences at a higher level.
-The secondary sub-categories were then assigned to the set of primary sub-components similarities based and differences.
+The secondary sub-categories were then assigned to the set of primary sub-components based similarities on and differences.
 Afterwards, a conceptual diagram of the findings was drawn.
 Finally, the procedure of research indicated below (Figure 2):